fantasmoio/Fantasmo-Android-SDK/README.md

 ### Behaviors

 To maximize localization quality, camera input is filtered against common problems.
-The designated FMLocationListener will be called with behavior requests intended to alleviate such problems
+The designated `FMLocationListener` will be called with behavior requests intended to alleviate such problems.

     private val fmLocationListener: FMLocationListener = {
         object : FMLocationListener {